kalpaca/CakeLDAP/README.md

 ## Configuration

+This is a Active Directory LDAP 3 authentication adapter for CakePHP 3.x,

+Workflow:

+1. user input 'username' and 'password' fields and send request to controller.

-This is a Active Directory LDAP 3 authentication adapter for CakePHP 3.x, using a service account to do @ldap_bind() and then search for login user name and his dn on LDAP server.
+2. this adapter use a service account to do @ldap_bind() and then search for login user name

+3. use ldap_get_dn to get the 'dn' attribute for this user

-If there is a match, then we will use this dn and password to bind again and validate the user.
+4. Then use this 'password' from first step and 'dn' to bind again and validate the user.

 Put LdapAuthenticate.php into cakephp_project_root\src\Auth folder, and then setup the following settings.